 As Darwin said “It is not the strongest of the species that survives, nor the most intelligent, but the one most responsive to change.”

-If you want to find out how to be a Francis and not a David, come on our Leadership Skills for Managers programme.
+If you want to find out how to be a Francis and not a David, come on our Transformational Leadership programme.